 We all know the importance of revision and preparation for assessment and exam success, but how much do we know about what makes for effective revision?
 There are some very popular strategies that you will spend A LOT of time doing, yet they are proven to have little impact.

 3 commonly used and poor revision techniques are:

 - Copying out notes

-The reason these are so ineffective is that they do not require much THINKING... and it is THINKING about things that makes us remember them.
+The reason these are so ineffective, is that they do not require much THINKING... and it is THINKING about things that make us remember them.